About the Symposium

 2019 Winner of the GWP-C Young Caribbean Water Entrepreneurs Shark Tank Competition

-Look out for details on our other speakers and presenters soon.
+Look out for details on our 2023 Symposium speakers and presenters soon.

 Saving Water: The Journey of Two Caribbean Kids to Understanding Water Security